vjeux/bazaar-engine/src/engine/engine2/notes.md

 - [ ] Dont fire events until after the card has finished executing its commands.
 Some internal queue maybe idk.
 - [ ] Should probably modify the boardCard implementation to be a class that tracks its own attributes and enchantments etc.
 - [ ] use internal queue not only for multicast, but also for triggers, like "when you slow, deal damage", Proboscis should have an internal cooldown/max fire rate. https://www.howbazaar.gg/items?isShowingAdvancedFilters=true#Proboscis
+- [ ] Fork [BazaarPlannerMod](https://github.com/oceanseth/BazaarPlannerMod) and implement websocket connection to client browser.
+- [ ] Fix last transformation actions.
+Will have to implement tooltip parsing since the transformation target it server side.

 ### BUGS: